concierge-hq/concierge/README.md

 **Expose your service to Agents**
 <br>

-Concierge is a framework that allows LLMs to interact with your applications, and navigate through complex services.
+Concierge is a framework that allows LLMs to interact with your applications, and navigate through complex service heirarchies.
 Concierge provides a rich context to guide agents towards domain specific goals.
 (Example: Agents browsing, selecting, transcating for online shopping interface).

 ## Core Concepts